Towards the Anonymization of the Language Modeling: Introduction

-As part of investigations into the training of AI models, the Irish DPA has asked the European Data Protection Board (EDPB) to issue an opinion on the development and deployment of AI models~\footnote{\url{https://www.edpb.europa.eu/news/news/2024/edpb-opinion-ai-models-gdpr-principles-support-responsible-ai_en}} in light of the GDPR.
-More precisely, the opinion addresses the issues of AI models trained with personal data, regardless if the model is designed to provide information about individuals whose data is included in their training sets or not.
-The opinion therefore considers that an AI model trained on personal data cannot be considered anonymous in all cases, and that in most cases, an analysis will have to be conducted by the data controller to demonstrate that such a model is anonymous.
-To be considered anonymous, the likelihood of regurgitation of personal information must be insignificant taking into account all the means reasonably likely to be used.
+Thus, in order to share a model without risks of regurgitation of sensitive information, it is necessary to ensure that the model has not memorized personal information.
+This was recalled by the European Data Protection Board (EDPB), which issued an opinion on the development and deployment of AI models in light of the GDPR\footnote{EDPB opinion on AI models - \url{https://www.edpb.europa.eu/news/news/2024/edpb-opinion-ai-models-gdpr-principles-support-responsible-ai_en}} \footnote{AI Privacy Risks \& Mitigations LLMs report - \url{https://www.edpb.europa.eu/our-work-tools/our-documents/support-pool-experts-projects/ai-privacy-risks-mitigations-large_en}}.
+More precisely, the opinion therefore considers that an AI model trained on personal data cannot be considered anonymous in all cases, and that in most cases, an analysis will have to be conducted by the data controller to demonstrate that such a model is anonymous (i.e., the likelihood of regurgitation of personal information must be insignificant taking into account all the means reasonably likely to be used).